diliprk/MasterThesis-ML4ACADS/HybridPINN/ReadMe.md

 The two basic approaches for the Hybrid PINN architecture are contained in the following `.py` scripts:
 * `Hybrid_PINN_v1_x.py` - Refers to the **GeneralApproach** where we use normal feature scaling, `ReLu` activations in the hidden layer and random weight initializations and gradient updates with fixed learning rate.
-* `Hybrid_PINN_v2_x.py`- Refers to the **FE_LS** approach with customized Feature Engineering (`FE`), _linear activation_ in all layers,  lesser no. of neuron in the input and hidden layers, preset weight initialization and Line Search (`LS`) method to find the adaptive learning rate.
+* `Hybrid_PINN_v2_x.py`- Refers to the **FE_LS** approach with customized Feature Engineering (`FE`), _linear activation_ in all layers,  lesser no. of neurons in the input and hidden layers, preset weight initialization and Line Search (`LS`) method to find the adaptive learning rate.
 This method gives more precise and faster convergence of the flowrates in lesser training iterations, albeit at a slight expense of more FDDN calls.

 The jupyter notebooks (`.ipynb` files) in this folder imports one of the above python scripts depending on the approach (**General** or **FE_LS**).
 Each notebook has a customized training function call to predict one or two correction factors.
 The sub-variants in the filenames of the `.ipynb` files, like: